k3jph/k3jph.github.io/coat-of-arms.md

 ### Flag

-{% include figure.html image="armory/jhoward-flag.svg" width="4" placement="right" border=true
+{% include figure.html image="armory/jhoward-flag.svg" width="4" placement="right"
 cap="Flag adapted from the liveries of the arms" alt="Flag adapted from the liveries of the arms" %}